-30.6 Testing of tyres

-- a) From the time at which each Competitor receives fitted tyres from the appointed tyre supplier at or before an Event these may not be used on any rig, simulator or vehicle, other than the Formula One car for which they were intended. - b) Tyres supplied to any Competitor at any time may not be used on any rig or vehicle (other than a Formula One car on an FIA Grade 1 or FIA Grade 1T Circuit, at the exclusion of any kind of road simulator), either Competitor owned or rented, providing measurements of forces and/or moments produced by a rotating full size Formula One tyre, other than uniquely vertical forces, tyre rolling resistance and aerodynamic drag. - c) Tyres may be used on a test rig providing forces control and monitoring by Formula One rim manufacturers for the sole purpose of proof testing their products.

-Irrespective of the provisions of Articles 30.5o), if a Driver is unable to participate in P1 because he has been replaced with a Driver under the provisions of Article 32.5, the Driver not participating in P1 may use tyres other than those allocated under Article 30.1a)iii) during the first 45 minutes of the P2 session.
-This exception is permitted on one occasion only for each Competitor during the Championship.

-During the first 45 minutes of the P2 session, the car must remain in a fixed specification and configuration, however mechanical set-up changes and driver control changes are permitted.
+- iv) All additional tyres allocated in accordance with Article 30.1a)iii) must be electronically returned no later than two (2) hours after the end of P2. - 30.6 Testing of tyres - a) From the time at which each Competitor receives fitted tyres from the appointed tyre supplier at or before an Event these may not be used on any rig, simulator or vehicle, other than the Formula One car for which they were intended. - b) Tyres supplied to any Competitor at any time may not be used on any rig or vehicle (other than a Formula One car on an FIA Grade 1 or FIA Grade 1T Circuit, at the exclusion of any kind of road simulator), either Competitor owned or rented, providing measurements of forces and/or moments produced by a rotating full size Formula One tyre, other than uniquely vertical forces, tyre rolling resistance and aerodynamic drag. - c) Tyres may be used on a test rig providing forces control and monitoring by Formula One rim manufacturers for the sole purpose of proof testing their products. - 30.7 Irrespective of the provisions of Articles 30.50), if a Driver is unable to participate in P1 because he has been replaced with a Driver under the provisions of Article 32.4c) 32.5, the Driver not participating in P1 may use tyres other than those allocated under Article 30.1a)iii) during the first 45 minutes of the P2 session.
+This exception is permitted on one occasion only for each Competitor during the Championship. - a) The driver must comply with the provisions of Article 30.50)i). - b) The car must comply with the provisions of Articles 30.5o)ii) and 30.5o)iii) other than the exceptions stated in 30.7c) below. - c) During the first 45 minutes of the P2 session, the car must remain in a fixed specification and configuration, however despite the provisions of Article 30.50)ii), mechanical set-up changes and driver control changes are permitted.
+These do not need to be necessary for the correct evaluation of the tyres or to complete the tyre test and they do not need to be agreed in advance with the tyre supplier.

-After 45 minutes of the P2 session the car must remain in a fixed specification, configuration and set-up.
-However, mechanical set-up changes, driver control changes and component changes are permitted if agreed in advance with the tyre supplier that they are necessary for the correct evaluation of the tyres or to complete the tyre test.
+- d) After 45 minutes of the P2 session the full provisions of Article 30.50)ii) apply and mechanical set-up changes and driver control changes are not permitted unless for the reasons stated in Article 30.50)ii) and must be agreed in advance with the tyre supplier. car must remain in a fixed specification, configuration and set-up.
+However, mechanical set-up changes, driver control changes and component changes are permitted if agreed in advance with the tyre supplier that they are necessary for the correct evaluation of the tyres or to complete the tyre test. - e) Additional tyres must be returned in accordance with Article 30.5o)iv)

 Additional sensors may be fitted on the car to measure tyre state and or performance and must be agreed with the appointed tyre supplier and the FIA in advance.
-Data collected from such sensors must be shared with the appointed tyre supplier in due time after the test session, and processed data from such sensors (having removed any team-specific information) may be shared by the appointed tyre supplier with the other Competitors.
+Data collected from such sensors must be shared with the appointed tyre supplier in due time after the test session, and processed data from such sensors (having removed any teamspecific information) may be shared by the appointed tyre supplier with the other Competitors.